 You can use this level 1 incremental backup, along with the level 0 incremental backup created in Example 2-38, to transport the tablespace example to a different platform.
 On the destination database, you first restore the level 0 incremental backup created in Example 2-38 to create a set of foreign data files.
-These foreign data files are inconsistent because the tablespace was in read/write mode when the level 0 incremental backup to the foreign data files.
+These foreign data files are inconsistent because the tablespace was in read/write mode when the level 0 incremental backup was created.
+You then apply a level 1 incremental backup to the foreign data files.
 Next, you plug the tablespace in to the destination database by restoring the backup set specified in the DATAPUMP clause.
 See Oracle Database Backup and Recovery User's Guide for a complete example of performing cross-platform inconsistent tablespace transport using backup sets.

 In most scenarios, after creating the level 0 incremental backup, you create multiple level 1 incremental backups with the tablespace is placed in read/write mode.
 The final incremental level 1 backup is created with the tablespace placed in read-only mode.

 These incremental backups that are created and applied over time help minimize the data divergence between the source and destination database.